Create a cloud server

 -

-Select the location in which the server will be created.
-The available server configurations and resource cost depend on the location.
-You cannot change the location after creating the server.
+Select a location where the server will be created.
+The available server configurations and resource costs depend on the location.
+You cannot change the location after the server is created.

 Source